RaviHusseinPatel/TicTacToe-2player-/README.md

 Firstly, someone can start the game by entering their player name, in doing so, they are assigned Player ID, and a game ID is assigned.
 However, for a game to start, and for our Board Array to be generated, a second player must enter their name, and the ID of the game they would like to join.

 Now, they can play the game.
-They each take turns entering a position on our 1D Array List (which is our board), and the first to satisfy one of the winning combination conditions
+They each take turns entering a position on our 1D Array List (which is our board), and the first to satisfy one of the winning combination conditions is the winner of the game.
 <img width="945" alt="Screenshot 2022-09-15 at 15 15 32" src="https://user-images.githubusercontent.com/109157608/190427278-cd2073fb-c6ac-4ea1-9ca0-b290841f55e5.png">

 # Who made this project?